2ndQuadrant/pglogical/README.md

 maintains solid backward compatibility but only limited forward compatibility.

 Replicating between different minor versions makes no difference at all.

-### Superuser is required

-Currently pglogical replication requires superuser.
-It may be later extended to user with replication privileges.

-### `UNLOGGED` and `TEMPORARY` not replicated

-`UNLOGGED` and `TEMPORARY` tables will not and cannot be replicated, much like with physical streaming replication.

-### One database at a time

-To replicate multiple databases you must set up individual provider/subscriber relationships for each.
-There is no way to configure replication for all databases in a PostgreSQL install at once.

-### PRIMARY KEY or REPLICA IDENTITY required

-`UPDATE`s and `DELETE`s cannot be replicated for tables that lack a `PRIMARY KEY` or other valid replica identity such as a `UNIQUE` constraint.
-Replication has no way to find the tuple that should be updated/deleted since there is no unique identifier.

-See http://www.postgresql.org/docs/current/static/sql-altertable.html#SQL-CREATETABLE-REPLICA-IDENTITY for details on replica identity.

 ## How does pglogical differ from BDR?